Stuka Jr.: Consejo Mundial de Lucha Libre (2005–present)

 In early 2005, Stuka Jr. made his debut for Consejo Mundial de Lucha Libre (CMLL), teaming with Chamaco Valaguez Jr. and Sensei to defeat Pandilla Guerrera (Arkangel de la Muerte, El Koreano and Hooligan).
 Because of CMLL's working relationship with International Wrestling Revolution Group (IWRG), Stuka Jr. participated in several of IWRG's major events including participating in IWRG's 2005 Guerra del Golfo event.
 At Guerra del Golfo Stuka Jr., El Felino, Mephisto and Pierroth escaped the steel cage match, forcing Ultra Mega to compete, and lose his mask to Nemesis later that night.
 In CMLL he was mainly working in the opening matches while receiving additional training from its head trainer Satánico.
 Stuka Jr.'s first headline exposure came when he participated in the first Torneo cibernetico qualifier for the 2007 Leyenda de Plata tournament on May 18, 2007, where he was eliminated by eventual winner Mr. Águila.
-A month later Stuka Jr. participated in the 2007 version of CMLL's Torneo Gran Alternativa, teaming up with v Feteran Negro Casas.
+A month later Stuka Jr. participated in the 2007 version of CMLL's Torneo Gran Alternativa, teaming up with veteran Negro Casas.
 The team lost to Dr. Wagner Jr. and Máscara Purpura in the first round.
-On September 28, 2007, Stuka Jr. teamed up with Metalico and Valiente to defeat Los Infernales (Euforia and Nosferatu) and Loco Max on the undercard of the CMLL 75th Anniversary Show.
+On September 28, 2007, Stuka Jr. teamed up with Metálico and Valiente to defeat Los Infernales (Euforia and Nosferatu) and Loco Max on the undercard of the CMLL 74th Anniversary Show.